 Centering Community Expertise and Engagement to Decrease Heart Disease

-PHI's Population Health Innovation Lab partnered with the Health Education Council to decrease disproportionately high rates of heart disease in West Sacramento, by meaningfully engaging and convening residents to find strength-based, community-forward solutions.
+PHI's Population Health Innovation Lab partnered with the West Sacramento Accountable Community for Health (ACH) to decrease disproportionately high rates of heart disease, by meaningfully engaging and convening residents to find strength-based, community-forward solutions.

 260 community assets identified, to help leverage, activate & link to areas of need